-Teri is an active member of the Canadian Dental Hygienist Association, New Brunswick College of Dental Hygienists and is an active board member for the New Brunswick Dental Hygienists Association.
+Teri is an active member of the Canadian Dental Hygienist Association (CDHA), The New Brunswick College of Dental Hygienists (NBCDH) and is an active board member for the New Brunswick Dental Hygienists Association (NBDHA).
 She successfully attained her self-initiation certification in 2017, allowing her to offer dental hygiene services in Fredericton, outside of a traditional dental office.
 For dental hygienists to maintain their license to practice, strict guidelines and rules are laid out by the above associations that must be followed, including but not limited to participating in yearly continuing education courses and having up to date certification in CPR.